Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Restless Multi-Armed Bandit Model

 Here, we give an overview of the restless multi-armed bandit (RMAB) framework, along with our proposed extension, which takes the form of a fairness-motivated constraint.
 A restless multi-armed bandit consists of \(N\!\in\! \mathbb{N}\) independent arms, each of which evolves over a finite time horizon \(T\!\in\! \mathbb{N}\), according to an associated Markov Decision Process (MDP).
 Each arm's MDP is characterized by a 4-tuple \((\mathcal{S}, \mathcal{A}, P, r)\) where \(\mathcal{S}\) represents the state space, \(\mathcal{A}\) represents the action space, \(P\) represents an \(\lvert\mathcal{S}\rvert\!\times\! \lvert\mathcal{A}\rvert \!\times\! \lvert\mathcal{S}\rvert\) transition matrix, and \(r: \mathcal{S} \rightarrow \mathbb{R}\) represents a local reward function that maps states to real-valued rewards.
 Appendix~\ref{sec:notation} summarizes notation; note that $[N]$ denotes the set $\{1, 2, \ldots, N\}$.

 \textbf{States, actions, and observability:} We specifically consider a discrete two-state system \(\mathcal{S}\coloneqq\{0,1\}\) where 1 (0) represents being in the ``good'' (``bad'') state, and a set of two possible actions \(\mathcal{A}\coloneqq\{0,1\}\) where 1 represents the decision to select (``pull'') arm $i \in [N]$ at time $t \in [T]$, and 0 represents the choice to be passive (not pull).
 In the general RMAB setting, each arm's state \(s_t^i\) is observable.
-We consider the partially-observable extension introduced by \citet{mate2020collapsing}, where either an arm's state is learned or the arm's state is replaced with the probabilistic \textit{belief} \(b_t^i\in [0,1]\) that it is in state \(1\).
+We consider the partially-observable extension introduced by \citet{mate2020collapsing}, where arms' states are only observable when they are pulled.
+Otherwise, an arms' state is replaced with the probabilistic \textit{belief} \(b_t^i\in [0,1]\) that it is in state \(1\).
 Such partial observability captures uncertainty regarding patient status and treatment efficacy associated with outpatient or remotely-administered interventions.

 \textbf{Transition matrices}: Each arm \(i\) is characterized by a set of transition matrices \(P\), where \(P_{s,s'}^{a} \) represents the probability of transitioning from state \(s\) to state \(s'\) when action \(a\) is taken.
 We assume \(P\) to be (a) static and (b) known by the agent at planning time.
 Assumptions (a) and (b) are likely to be violated in practice; however, they provide a useful modeling foundation, and can be modified to incorporate additional uncertainty, such as the requirement that transition matrices must be learned~\citep{jung2019regret}.
 Clinical researchers often use longitudinal data to construct risk-adjusted transition matrices that encode cohort-specific transition probabilities.
 These can guide patient-level decision-making~\citep{steimle2017markov}.